 Les’Copaque Production Sdn.
 Bhd

 The technical team of Les’ Copaque Production greatly praises the high-quality rendering service.
 They said: "We are very satisfied with Fox Renderfarm’s 24/7 real-time technical support, reliable download and upload speed, the user friendly webpage interface, and very simple desktop client app for our alternative option.
-For example, we have some frames that took 3 days to render locally, and after we submitted to Fox Renderfarm’s platform, it was completed in 2 hours, which greatly saved our time and budget.
+For example, we have some frames that took 3 days to render locally, and after we submitted to Fox Renderfarm’s cloud rendering platform, it was completed in 2 hours, which greatly saved our time and budget.
 More importantly, the reliable and quality rendering also guarantees the quality of this film."

 Katapix Media:Carlos Duque

 "One of our biggest concerns was render time, since we are a small company and we knew this was going to be super render intensive, so we looked for a reliable render service, tried a bunch, and ended up picking Fox Renderfarm, because their price/benefit are more important, their staff was there for us 24/7 not via email or forums, we actually had direct contact with our account manager and a group of TD’s willing to help us regardless of the hour.
 It was an overall great experience to work with them and we still use Fox Renderfarm as our sole render solution."